Managing patient expectations

 - that you will have a working diagnosis after one appointment

-- that you will treat their self-diagnosed condition without a full assessment
+- that you will treat self-diagnosed conditions without a full assessment

 - the outcome of a treatment or procedure